CruseoGithub/pacman/README.md

  Only eating all the dots which are scattered around the map will get pac-man to the next level.
  But beware!
 There are enemy ghosts on the map too and they are deadly!
 At first, they might not seem too smart but they will get more and more intelligent.
  Keep in mind, they eventually will try to cut off every escape route.
- Don't be too freighted though, there are some special items to collect which will give pac-man some pretty cool buffs:
+ Don't be too freighted though, there are some special items to collect which will give pac-man some pretty cool buffs, like killing or slowing down ghosts, or getting some bonus time or lives.
- - Hunter item: pac-man gets into rage mode!
-He becomes very fast and can kill ghosts for a period of time.
- - Life item: Pac-Man gets an extra Life (1up)
- - Slow item: Ghosts are slower for a short time
- - Time item: The clock is always ticking! ...but now Pac-Man has 10 more seconds.

  The game will iterate through a bunch of maps and increase the difficulty each time.
  This means, over time there will be more ghosts that get smarter.
  Also, the overall speed of every actor will increase.